 Calculating Your Square Footage (Incorrectly)

-I think it is a great idea to take some measurements of your own before heading out shopping.
-It will help give you a general idea of the overall cost of the project so that you know which products you can realistically be looking at to stay within your budget.
-However, my strong advice is to take your measurements, and then hand them over to the salesperson.
+We think it is a great idea to take some measurements of your own before heading out shopping.
+It will help give you a general idea of the overall cost of the project so that you know which products you can be looking at realistically to stay within your budget.
+However, our strong advice is to take your measurements, and then hand them over to the salesperson.

 05 of 07